iamandreatonina/Algorithms_bioinformatics/README.md

-# Project of the course of Algorithms for Bioinformatics
+# Project for the course of Algorithms for Bioinformatics

-Implementation of Smith-Waterman algorithm in Python as a project for the course Algorithm for Bioinformatics, held by professor Enrico Blanzieri (A.Y 2022-2023).
+Implementing Smith-Waterman algorithm in Python as a project for the course Algorithm for Bioinformatics, held by professor Enrico Blanzieri (A.Y 2022-2023).

 [Code](https://github.com/iamandreatonina/Algorithms_bioinformatics/blob/main/Code/smith-waterman.py)